 In the axis-angle representation consider any point (θ a1, θ a2, θ a3) where (a1, a2, a3) is a unit axis vector and θ an angle of rotation.
 The. corresponding point-pair on the Euler parameter sphere is ± (c, s a1, s a2, s a3) where c = cos (θ/2) and s = sin (θ/2).
 Diametrically opposite points represent the same position.
 [9]

 The position of the stationary rim is represented by ± (1, 0, 0, 0) in Euler parameters.
 A position of the elastic is represented by a path starting from this point.
-If one of the last three of the four coordinates is zero all along the path, you can take a cross-section of the sphere in four dimensions to obtain an ordinary sphere in three dimensions that contains the entire path.
+If one of the last three of the four coordinates is zero all along the path, you can take a cross-section of the sphere in four dimensions to obtain an ordinary sphere in three in three dimensions – a “great sphere” analogous to a great circle – that contains the entire path.
 (In the axis-angle representation the same path will lie in a plane, as described in the previous section.)

 In the particular moving and untangling of the elastic already described, the motion is “planar,” that is, the axis-angle path lies in a plane and the Euler parameter path lies in an ordinary sphere.
 If we arbitrarily assign the three non-zero Euler parameters to three axes of ordinary space we obtain the following path motion.
-[The reference point (1, 0, 0, 0) → (1, 0, 0) is the extreme right point of the sphere.]
+(In the pictures below, the reference point (1, 0, 0, 0) → (1, 0, 0) is the extreme right point of the sphere.)

 Euler parameters are related to quaternions, a number system discovered by William Rowan Hamilton in the 19th century.
 Unit quaternions are Euler parameters with an algebraic structure, that is, there is a rule for multiplying them together.
 Though enlightening in other respects the algebra isn’t needed in the above computation.